 One of the largest programs through which we do this kind of work is WAVE (Women’s Action for Voice and Empowerment), funded by the Government of the Netherlands.
 WAVE brings together 18 organisations across six countries in Asia and The Pacific with the goal of supporting women to lead transformative, sustainable change towards gender equality, enabled by strategic feminist engagement.

-For more information on how WAVE continues to strengthen the women’s movement across Asia and the Pacific, you can read stories of change on our blog.
+Visit the Women’s Action for Voice and Empowerment website for more information on how WAVE continues to strengthen the women’s movement across Asia and the Pacific.